History or His Story?

 II.
 What should result: the entire creation worshiping Yahweh in reverence and awe (5-8)

-Yahweh’s deliverance of Israel from bondage in Egypt should motivate the whole creation to worship him in reverence and awe.
+Yahweh’s deliverance of Israel from Egypt should motivate the whole creation to worship him in reverence and awe.

 Historians who acknowledge the God of the Bible have been known to say, “History should be called ‘His Story.’”
-In other words, the events of the past should be interpreted as a testimony to God’s mighty acts displayed throughout the centuries.
+In other words, what took place in the past should be interpreted as a testimony to God’s mighty acts displayed throughout the centuries.
 Secular historians reject this perspective since they leave no room for God’s working in their interpretation of past events.
 However, with God in the picture, the past becomes a powerful testimony to his purposes and plans for the future.